 The first historical knowledge about the healing waters in Gazlıgöl results from the Maltaş Monument in Gazlıgöl, which was home to the Great Phrygian Civilization.
 The healing waters of this region were narrated in myths during the era of the Phrygian people.
 According to the legend, the beautiful daughter of the Phrygian King Midas got sick, and as no cure was found for her sickness, she left the area and started living near the mountains.
 One day she went closer to a hot water spring.
 After washing with that water, the girl recovered from her sickness.
 The men of the King Midas, who were watching the daughter, sent the message of her recovery to the King who was living in Ayazin.
-The King was very happy with the recovery of her daughter and instructed the construction of some facilities near the hot water spring.
+The King was very happy with the recovery of his daughter and instructed the construction of some facilities near the hot water spring.

 When Abdülhamid II heard the health effects of Karahisar mineral water, he granted the usage license of this water to Hamidiye Etfal Hospital.
 Then the waters available in Gazlıgöl were started to be used for healing purposes…